You Have Placed a Chill in My Heart

 "You Have Placed a Chill in My Heart" is a song by British pop duo Eurythmics.
 It was written by group members Annie Lennox and David A. Stewart, and appears on the duo's sixth studio album, Savage (1987).
-It was released as the fourth and final single from the album in the United Kingdom and as the second in the United States.
+The song was released in May 1988 by RCA as the fourth and final single from the album in the United Kingdom and as the second in the United States.
 In the first, it was the only single from the album to reach the top 20 on the UK Singles Chart, peaking at number 16 (the duo's 12th overall).
+The music video for the song was directed by Sophie Muller.

 Composition

 The track is driven by a drum machine and is a mostly synth-based ballad.
 Lyrically, Lennox sings of mustering the power to leave a destructive relationship with a lover who does not return the affection she deserves ("...a woman's just too tired to think / about the dirty old dishes in the kitchen sink").

 Critical reception

+A reviewer from Cash Box called "You Have Placed a Chill in My Heart" an "arresting, riveting record" and praised Lennox's "powerful, beefy [vocal] performance."
+David Stubbs from Melody Maker said, "Dotted with Lennox's dramatically inept, watery squeals, like those of an orgasmic weasel, this is an electro-pop song about love, which, we are told, is pure, blind, hot and cold.
+So is water, Annie.
+Another risible and irrelevant exercise in passion, still haunted by the plump ghost of 'Retha."
 Pan-European magazine Music & Media wrote, "Another spellbinding song from the beautiful Savage LP.
 Both rocking and contemplative and carrying an inescapeable groove."

-Cash Box called it an "arresting, riveting record" and praised Lennox's "powerful, beefy [vocal] performance."